 To give you, the reader, top-quality content, I’ve been reaching out to industry leaders for their assistance.
 As a result, you are able to learn from many different perspectives.
 This article comes to you courtesy of Cameron Wilby of Origin Code Academy.

 Follow the Rule of one principle, which states you should define one component per file, recommended to be less than 400 lines of code.
 One component per file makes your code easier to read, maintain and avoid collisions with teams using a source control solution like Git or Mercurial.
 It also helps to avoid hidden bugs that often arise when combining components in a file where they may share variables, create unwanted closures, or unwanted coupling with dependencies.

-2. Use a consistent naming convention for your Angular components.
 Use consistent names for all components following a pattern that describes the component’s feature and, (optionally) its type.
 A recommended pattern for you to follow is feature.type.js.
-There are two names for most assets.
+There are two names for most assets:

 There’s an ongoing joke in the industry that there are only two hard things in software development; cache invalidation, and naming things.
-Naming conventions provide a consistent way to find content at a glance.
-Consistency goes a long way to help your project, team and company provide tremendous efficiency.
+Naming conventions provide a consistent way to find the content at a glance.
+Consistency goes a long way to help your project, team, and the company provides tremendous efficiency.

-4. Keep data calls in a factory, not in the controller.
 You should keep logic for making data operations and interacting with data in a data service, contained in an Angular factory rather than in an Angular controller.
-Make data services responsible for XHR calls, local storage, stashing in memory or any other data operation you can think of, and inject those into your Angular controller.
+Make data services responsible for XHR calls, local storage, stashing in memory, or any other data operation you can think of, and inject those into your Angular controller.